francdomain/StegHub_DevOps-Cloud_Engineering/Ansible-Dynamic-Assignments/Ansible_Dynamic_Assignments.md

 Now you can make use of `env-vars\uat.yml` file to define which `loadbalancer` to use in UAT environment by setting respective environmental variable to `true`.

-You will activate load balancer, and enable `nginx` by setting these in the respective environment's `env-vars` file.
+You will activate `load balancer`, and enable `nginx` by setting these in the respective environment's `env-vars` file.

 ### Enable Nginx